 Liberal Arts and Sciences

 Do you aspire to be well educated, versatile and intellectually agile?
-Are you interested in becoming a global citizen?
+To move seamlessly between disciplines of scientific interest?
+To become a builder of bridges between science and practice, as a global citizen?
 Then you should consider studying Liberal Arts and Sciences.

 The History of Liberal Arts & Sciences

-Liberal Arts and Sciences traces back its origins to ancient Greece and was born from the notion that all individuals should attain a well-rounded education to be able to make a contribution in society.
-The concept subsequently caught fire and eventually became hugely popular in the USA, where it is now a predominant form of undergraduate studies in that region of the world.
+Liberal Arts and Sciences traces back its origins to ancient Greece and was born from the notion that all individuals should attain a well-rounded education be able to make a contribution in society.
+The concept subsequently caught fire and eventually became hugely popular in the USA, where it is now a predominant form of undergraduate studies.
 Many Liberal Arts and Sciences graduates have made a great contribution to society!

-In Europe, the Netherlands is one of the leading countries for a Liberal Arts and Sciences education, having over 7 international ‘university colleges’ with an excellent reputation.
-The model in these colleges largely resembles that of the USA, however special emphasis is placed on a smaller-sized execution, often having a maximum capacity of approximately 600 students.
+In Europe, the Netherlands is one of the leading countries for a Liberal Arts and Sciences education, having over 9 international ‘university colleges’ with an excellent reputation.
+The model in these colleges largely resembles that of the USA, however special emphasis is placed on a smaller number of students, often below 600 students.
 Erasmus University College (EUC) is no exception, most of our classes are carried out in groups of 10 to 12 students and we pride ourselves on our tight-knit academic community.

 The University Colleges Dean Network published a statement on the role, shared characteristics, and cooperation of the seven Liberal Arts and Sciences Colleges in the Netherlands.